Celestial (comics): The Fifth Host

 Later, while observing the last stand against the First Firmament, The Queen of Nevers reveals the reason why she had saved the One Above All.
 By using him as a seed, she raises the Celestials anew as her own Avatars of Possible in what she claims to be the Fifth Host.
 The Celestials then faced and defeated the Aspirants of the First Firmament.

 The Final Host

 Later it was revealed that during the Stone Age, a Celestial referred to as "The Fallen" came to Earth.
 It was described as "deranged" as it dug into the Earth apparently searching for something.
 Due to the danger it posed, the Avengers of the Stone Age fought the Fallen and defeated it before burying it deep underground in the modern-day country of South Africa, where it was found and awakened by a group of archaeologists after they uncovered the cavern it was sealed in.
-The Fallen then summoned the Final Host while killing the archaeologists and soon afterwards was approached by Loki, the Asgardian God of Mischief, for unknown purposes.
+The Fallen then summoned the Final Host while killing the archaeologists and soon afterwards was approached by Loki for unknown purposes.